How to Make a Church Welcome Pack

 If done right, the welcome pack could be the beginning of your church visitor follow-up.

-3. Getting Your Welcome Packs into the Hands of Visitors
+3. Get Your Welcome Packs In Your Visitor’s Hands

 • You could leave them somewhere prominent and announce from the front.